 Statement on NEET

-click here for the pdf AIPSN-NEETStatementJune27LrHd
+click here for the pdf AIPSN-NEETStatementJuly4LrHd

 AIPSN Statement on NEET

 NEET-2024 (National Eligibility cum Entrance Test-2024) has been under severe attack from all quarters, from public, educational to political.
-This year it was greatly exposed by its rigging, leaking and corruption and the future of 24 lakh students who appeared for NEET is at stake.
-Over the years since its inception, it was opposed by Tamil Nadu Government as it was against the state’s autonomy, social justice, educational quality and healthcare system.
+This year it was greatly exposed by its rigging, leaking and corruption and the future of 24 lakh students appeared for NEET is at stake.
+Over the years since its inception, it was opposed by Tamil Nadu Govt. as it was against the state’s autonomy, social justice, educational quality and healthcare system.

 NEET was introduced in 2010 by the then Medical Council of India (MCI).
 NEET replaced AIPMT (All India Pre Medical Test) and other state-level examinations.
 NEET was initially proposed to take place from 2012 onwards.
-Following the announcement from the Medical Council of India that it would introduce the NEET-UG exam in 2012, several states including Andhra Pradesh, Karnataka, Gujarat, West Bengal and Tamil Nadu, strongly opposed the change, stating that there was a huge variation in the syllabus proposed by the MCI and their state syllabi.
+Following the announcement from the Medical Council of India that it would introduce the NEET-UG exam in 2012, several states, including Andhra Pradesh, Karnataka, Gujarat, West Bengal and Tamil Nadu, strongly opposed the change, stating that there was a huge variation in the syllabus proposed by the MCI and their state syllabi.
 The CBSE and MCI deferred NEET by a year.

-The reasons for conducting the NEET placed before all: 1) Admissions should be transparent; 2) Admissions should be based on merit; 3) There should be no mandatory donations; 4) Students should not have to take multiple entrance exams for the same course.
+4) Students should not have to take multiple entrance exams for the same course.

-But what actually happened over the years was this:
+But what actually happened over the years:

 AIPSN views the following as our concerns:

-8. AIPSN objects to intervening and preventing state autonomy in admission to higher education.
+9. AIPSN objects to intervening and preventing state autonomy in admission to higher education.

 • NEET is against federalism.